 New Delhi summons Bashir to protest, Pak says let UN probe

-In the meeting with Bashir, Foreign Secretary Ranjan Mathai called Pakistan High Commissioner Salman Bashir — a former foreign secretary of Pakistan — to his South Block office and asked Islamabad to "immediately investigate these actions that are in contravention of all norms of international conduct and ensure that these do not recur", the Ministry of External Affairs said in a statement.
+Foreign Secretary Ranjan Mathai called Pakistan High Commissioner Salman Bashir — a former foreign secretary of Pakistan — to his South Block office and asked Islamabad to "immediately investigate these actions that are in contravention of all norms of international conduct, and ensure that these do not recur", the Ministry of External Affairs said in a statement.

-Addressing a joint press conference with Vietnam's deputy prime minister in Hyderabad House on Wednesday, External Affairs Minister Salman Khurshid said the Pakistani envoy had been "spoken to in very strong terms" and the "deepest concern and protest" over the incident conveyed.
+Addressing a joint press interaction with Vietnam's deputy prime minister in Hyderabad House on Wednesday, External Affairs Minister Salman Khurshid said the Pakistani envoy was "spoken to in very strong terms" and the deepest concern and protest over the incident was conveyed.
 He called the incident "completely unacceptable".

-Referring to last month's Indo-Pak discussions on conventional CBMs, wherein maintaining the sanctity of the LoC as one of the most important CBMs was emphasised, Khurshid said, "Violation of (ceasefire) itself is something which is a matter of great concern.
-And that would obviously, if not immediately contained, have an adverse impact on what we have been trying to do...
-The manner in which the bodies have been treated, of course, the manner is of very, very deep concern.
-This has been conveyed as unacceptable.
-We are doing the best that is possible...
-Our intent is being conveyed very clearly.
-Our anxiety has been conveyed very clearly.
-Now we would expect an appropriate response from the other side," he added.
+Referring to last month's Indo-Pak discussions on conventional CBMs, during which the sanctity of the LoC as one of the most important CBMs was emphasised, Khurshid said, "Violation of that (ceasefire) itself is something which is a matter of great concern.
+And that would obviously, if not immediately contained, will have adverse impact on what we have been trying to do for such a long time."